Slow-growing counterexamples to the strong Eremenko conjecture

 \section{Conditions for counterexamples}

-If we impose a small set of conditions on the spacings between $r_j$, $R_j$, and certain geodesics, we are able to produce a tract datum that leads to a tract $T$ and conformal isomorphism $F$ such that $J(\tilde{F})$ does not contain any curves to $\infty$, where $\tilde{F}\in\Blogp$ is the function obtained from $F$ as in Proposition~\ref{prop:Blogp}.
-In Chapter 8 we will show how such an $F$ can be used to determine the existence of an $f \in \classB$ that is a counterexample to the strong Eremenko conjecture.
+If we impose a small set of conditions on the spacings between $r_j$, $R_j$, certain vertical geodesics in $T$, and their images in $\HH$, we are able to arrive at a tract datum that gives a tract $T$ and conformal isomorphism $F$ such that $J(\tilde{F})$ does not contain any curves to $\infty$, where $\tilde{F}\in\Blogp$ is the function obtained from $F$ as in Proposition~\ref{prop:Blogp}.
+In Section~\ref{sec:modelbuild} we will show how such an $F$ can be used to determine the existence of an $f \in \classB$ that is a counterexample to the strong Eremenko conjecture.

 \begin{defn} Given $T \in \mathcal{T}^{\Xi}$ let us define This corresponds to the ``bottom two-thirds'' of a wiggle.

 Let us further define the corresponding subsets of $W_j$:

 See Figure~\ref{wj} for an illustration. \end{defn}